Adam Jones (baseball): Seattle Mariners

+2003–2005: Draft and position changes

-Jones was selected by the Seattle Mariners with the 37th pick in the first round of the 2003 MLB draft as a shortstop/right-handed pitcher.
-Most experts believed Seattle wanted to use him as a pitcher, but Jones said he would prefer to play every day and was made the shortstop of the Mariners' rookie league affiliate.
-A few years later when the Mariners acquired Yuniesky Betancourt, they asked Jones if he would move to the outfield and he agreed.
+Jones was selected by the Seattle Mariners with the 37th pick in the first round of the 2003 MLB draft as a shortstop and pitcher.
+Jones was a good pitching prospect, throwing faster than 90 miles per hour from the mound, but he preferred playing every day.
+He started his professional career as a shortstop with the Arizona League Mariners and Everett Aquasox in 2003.
+In 2005, the Mariners, with Yuniesky Betancourt starting at shortstop in the majors, asked Jones to switch to center field.
+He agreed, first playing the position regularly with the Peoria Javelinas in the Arizona Fall League.
+As a prospect, Baseball America consistently rated Jones as one of the best athletes and having the best throwing arm in the Mariners' minor league system.

-2006–07
+2006–07: MLB debut

-Jones' MLB career began when he was called up to the Mariners from the Tacoma Rainiers on July 14, 2006.
-He replaced corner outfielder Shin-Soo Choo whose attempt to fill in for injured starting center fielder Jeremy Reed was less than successful.
-Jones made his major-league debut that night, going 0-for-3 with a fourth-inning walk in a 5–3 victory over the Toronto Blue Jays at Rogers Centre.
-After going hitless in his first twelve at bats, he got his first major league hit when he singled off Sidney Ponson in the seventh of an 11-inning 5–4 defeat to the New York Yankees at Yankee Stadium four nights later on July 18.
-Jones hit his first home run in the majors off Adam Eaton in the third inning of an 8–2 loss to the Texas Rangers at Ameriquest Field in Arlington on August 10, 2006.
+The Mariners called up Jones from the Tacoma Rainiers on July 14, 2006.
+He replaced corner outfielder Shin-Soo Choo, whose attempt to fill in for injured center fielder Jeremy Reed was unsuccessful.
+Jones made his MLB debut that night, going 0-for-3 with a walk in a 5–3 victory over the Toronto Blue Jays.
+After going hitless in his first 12 at bats, he got his first major league hit on July 18 when he singled off Sidney Ponson in a loss to the New York Yankees.
+Jones hit his first home run in the majors off Adam Eaton in an 8–2 loss to the Texas Rangers on August 10.

-On August 3, 2007, Jones returned to the MLB for the first time that season, starting in right field against the Boston Red Sox.
+Jones began 2007 back in the minors.
+On August 3, he returned to MLB for the first time that season, starting in right field against the Boston Red Sox.
 He went 2-for-4 and scored two runs in the 7–4 victory.
+In two partial seasons with the Mariners, Jones played in 73 games, batting .230 with 3 home runs, 12 RBIs, and 5 stolen bases.
+Jones was much more productive with the Triple-A Tacoma Rainiers, leading or co-leading the team in home runs, RBI, and triples in both 2006 and 2007.

 Baltimore Orioles

-On February 8, 2008, Jones was traded to the Baltimore Orioles along with left-handed reliever George Sherrill and minor league pitchers Kam Mickolio, Chris Tillman, and Tony Butler for the left-handed starting pitcher Érik Bédard.

 2008

+On February 8, 2008, the Mariners traded Jones, reliever George Sherrill and minor league pitchers Kam Mickolio, Chris Tillman, and Tony Butler to the Baltimore Orioles for starting pitcher Érik Bédard.

-On July 28, 2008, Jones became the second player ever to hit a triple and a grand slam in the same game as a visitor to Yankee Stadium (the first was Pat Seerey in 1945).
-On September 21, 2008, Jones hit the final triple at Yankee Stadium in the second inning off Andy Pettitte and later scored the first run of the game.
+On July 28, Jones became the second player ever to hit a triple and a grand slam in the same game as a visitor to Yankee Stadium, following Pat Seerey in 1945.
+On September 21, Jones hit the final triple at Yankee Stadium, subsequently scoring the first run of the game.

-Jones finished his first season with the Orioles batting .270 to go along with nine home runs, 57 RBI and 10 stolen bases in 132 games.
+Jones finished his first season with the Orioles batting .270 to go along with nine home runs, 57 RBIs, and 10 stolen bases in 132 games.
 He was tied for 11th in the major leagues with seven triples.